IEEE MVL-TC Bulletin

 Chair: Prof. Vlad P. Shmerko (Technical University of Szczecin, Poland)

-(1) Hardware Realization to Minimize Incompletely Specified
+(1) Hardware Realization to Minimize Incompletely Specified Functions

 Prof. M.Perkowski (USA)